 iShares Wins 2015 Race For Global ETF Inflows

-In the United States, iShares had five of last year's top 10 asset-gathering ETFs.
+In the U.S., iShares had five of last year's top 10 asset-gathering ETFs.
 The next closest issuer was Vanguard, the second-largest U.S. ETF issuer, with three.
-Despite concerns pertaining to the Federal Reserve's interest rate policy, investors kept pouring money into bond ETFs last year, and iShares benefited from that trend.
+Despite concerns pertaining to the Federal Reserve's interest rate policy, investors kept pouring money into bond ETFs last year and iShares benefited from that trend.

-“Bond ETFs had an exceptionally strong 2015, growing at 22 percent organic growth rate.
-Bond ETFs enable retail and institutional investors to access the bond markets at known, transparent prices and with impressive liquidity. iShares won $50 billion globally, 54 percent of all new flows into bond ETFs.
+“Bond ETFs had an exceptionally strong 2015, growing at 22% organic growth rate.
+Bond ETFs enable retail and institutional investors to access the bond markets at known, transparent prices and with impressive liquidity. iShares won $50bn globally, 54% of all new flows into bond ETFs.
 During quiet times and volatile times in 2015, iShares bond ETFs performed as clients have come to expect,” said Wiedman.

-The $30.5 billion iShares Barclays Aggregate Bond Fund (NYSE: AGG), the largest U.S bond ETF, was last year's top asset-gathering fixed income ETF, with inflows of $7.77 billion.
+The $30.5 billion iShares Core U.S. Aggregate Bond ETF (NYSE: AGG), the largest U.S bond ETF, was last year's top asset-gathering fixed income ETF with inflows of $7.77 billion.
 That total was exceeded by just four other ETFs.
-The iShares iBoxx $ Invest Grade Corp Bd Fd (NYSE: LQD) added more than $5.7 billion in new assets in 2015, making it the second-best bond ETF in terms of inflows and the tenth best overall.
+The iShares iBoxx $ Investment Grade Corporate Bond ETF (NYSE: LQD) added more than $5.7 billion in new assets in 2015, making it the second-best bond ETF in terms of inflows and the tenth-best overall.

-Confirming that investors were partial to international equity ETFs last year over U.S. equivalents, three iShares international stock funds were among the top 10 asset-gathering ETFs.
-That trio is comprised of the iShares MSCI EAFE Index Fund (ETF) (NYSE: EFA), iShares Core MSCI EAFE ETF (iShares Trust (NYSE: IEFA)) and the iShares MSCI EMU Index (ETF) (NYSE: EZU).
+Confirming that investors were partial to international equity ETFs last year over U.S. Equivalents, three iShares international stock funds were among the top 10 asset-gathering ETFs.
+That trio is comprised of the iShares MSCI EAFE ETF (NYSE: EFA), iShares Core MSCI EAFE ETF (NYSE: IEFA) and the iShares MSCI Eurozone ETF (NYSE: EZU).